Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 == Frequently Asked Questions ==

-= Does it inject anything without an ID? =
-No. The script is only injected if you enable the banner and provide a valid Banner ID.
+= Does the plugin enable anything without a Banner ID? = No. The script is only enabled if you activate the banner and provide a valid Banner ID.

 = Where do I get my Banner ID? =
 Go to https://consentmode.toolz.at/en/generator and generate your free Banner ID.